NickOcaz/Vault-of-the-Surreal/README.md

 ## User Registration and Login

-### User
+### User accounts

 * User navigates to the registration page.

-* User enters email, password, and other required details.
+* User enters name, email optional, password, and other required details.

 * User submits the form.

-* System sends a verification email.

-* User verifies the email.
+* System updates to say logged in (with new account).

-* User logs in with verified credentials.
+* User  can now log in with their credentials.

-# Rate and Review Movies

-text to go here
+* Data protection measures to safeguard user information.

+* Compliance with privacy policies and terms of service.

-## User
+## User interaction

 * User navigates to a movie's detail page.

+* User able to read movie details

+* User able to add to a discussion board and edit later

+### Rate and Review Movies

-* User clicks on the "Write a Review" button.
+* User able to score a movie 1 - 10

-* User enters a rating (e.g., 1-5 stars) and writes a review.
+* User notified of submitting a rating

-* User submits the review.
+* Use able to change the rating afterwards

-* System displays the review on the movie's page.

 ## Admin Manage Movies